Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### d.
 Students of other schools

-Mourad BELKHASSEM is a male, he doesn't smoke, he warms his food at school.
-He is disabled.
-He comes to school by walk.
-On breaks, he is in room.
+Mourad BELKHASSEM likes cooking.
+He's disable and so he needs to use a wheelchair everydays.
+He lives in the center of Vierzon, so he comes everyday by his own.
+He prefer to stay alone than being with peoples because ofthe fear to be judged.

-Virginie GARCIA is a female, she doesn't smoke, she eats outside the school.
-She comes to school on electric scooter.
-On breaks, she is in room.
+Virginie GARCIA is an environmental person.
+She hates peoples not respecting the environment, so a few years ago, she decide toonly use her bike.
+But when electrical scooters released,she took one and nevertouched her bike again.
+Also she hate cooking, by so she eat where she can find something to eat.
+She is shy and ussually stay where there isn't much people.

-Benoit HENOQUE is a male, he doesn't smoke, he takes is food outside and doesn't cook it.
-He comes to school by walk.
-On breaks, he stay in his classroom.
+Benoit HENOQUE is sociable and like being with friends or colleagues.
+He wakes up late and so he doesn't have time to cook in the morning.
+He love to talk with people and spend a lot of time taking ware of his students.

-Kevin LAUTO is a male, he smokes, he eats outside school the school.
-He comes to school by car.
-On breaks, he smoke at outside deck.
+Kevin LAUTO is a huge smoker.
+He consider himself as a Gypsy.
+He know personally the owner of Top Insalata near Algosup, so he loves eating there.
+He's over 18 and have his driving license.